Recipes » Ground Italian Sausage and Potatoes (Easy Comfort Food)

 Instructions

 • Drizzle the bottom of the cast-iron skillet with cooking oil and preheat until hot.
-Add the ground Italian sausage and cook until browned.
-Remove the sausage to a plate lined with a paper towel.
+Add the ground Italian sausage and onions over medium heat and cook until browned.
+Remove to a plate lined with a paper towel.

 • Add more oil until the entire bottom of the cast-iron pan is coated.
-Once hot, add the sliced potatoes and onions.
-Salt and pepper (liberal).
+Once hot, add the sliced potatoes in a single layer.
+Salt and pepper (liberally).
+Increase the heat to medium-high.

-Allow the potatoes to brown on one side.
+Allow the potatoes to brown for 2 to 3 minutes on the first side before moving them.
 Turn and brown the other side.
 Once browned, add the minced garlic.
 Cook just a minute or two until fragrant.

-• Remove the potato mixture and drain if there is a lot of oil remaining in the bottom of the pan.
-If there isn’t extra oil, just add the sausage back into the potato mixture.
+• Remove the potatoes and drain if there is a lot of oil remaining in the bottom of the pan.
+If there isn’t extra oil, just add the sausage and onions back into the potato mixture.

 • Add the dried or fresh herbs and heat just until the ingredients are hot.